 In March 2020, the FASB issued ASU 2020-04, "Reference rate reform (Topic 848)-Facilitation of the effects of reference rate reform on financial reporting."
 The amendments in this update provide optional expedients and exceptions for applying U.S. GAAP to certain contracts and hedging relationships that reference LIBOR or another reference rate expected to be discontinued due to reference rate reform and became effective upon issuance for all entities.
 The Company has agreements that have LIBOR as a reference rate with certain portfolio companies and also with certain lenders.
 Many of these agreements include language for choosing an alternative successor rate if LIBOR reference is no longer considered to be appropriate.
 Contract modifications are required to be evaluated in determining whether the modifications result in the establishment of new contracts or the continuation of existing contracts.
 In January 2021, the FASB issued ASU 2021-01, "Reference rate reform (Topic 848)," which expanded the scope of Topic 848.
-ASU 2020-04 and ASU 2021-01 are effective through December 31, 2022 when the Company plans to apply the amendments in this update to account for contract modifications due to changes in reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848," that extends the sunset (or expiration) date of Accounting Standards Codification (ASC) Topic 848 to December 31, 2024.
+ASU 2020-04 and ASU 2021-01 are effective through December 31, 2022 when the Company plans to apply the amendments in this update to account for contract modifications due to changes in reference rates.
+On December 21, 2022, the Financial Accounting Standards Board (FASB) issued a new Accounting Standards Update ASU 2022-06, "Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848," that extends the sunset (or expiration) date of Accounting Standards Codification (ASC) Topic 848 to December 31, 2024.
 This gives reporting entities two additional years to apply the accounting relief provided under ASC Topic 848 for matters related to reference rate reform.
-The ASU is effective immediately.
-The Company has adopted ASU 2020-04 and ASU 2021-01 and there is no material impact on its consolidated financial statements and disclosures.